How to pick the best event planning software for your business

 - Budgeting - Set up budgets with line items and categories detailing estimated and actual costs, payments and due dates.

-- Calendars and booking management - Manage appointments, tasks and event bookings; also be able to sync to other electronic calendars.
+- Calendars and booking management - Manage appointments and tasks and track event bookings; also be able to sync to other electronic calendars.

 - Checklists - Create lists for managing items for catering, rentals, hotels/venues, A/V and more.